jan-039/labor-cost-analysis/README.md

 > **Status:** The following analyses are planned and reflect work that is still in progress.

-- **Trend Analysis:**
-     * Use annual data from 2017–2024 to visualize labor-cost and employment trends across industries.
 - **Dashboard:**
      * Present the most important findings in **Power BI** through KPIs, rankings, trend charts, and interactive filters.